shpml/fundamentals/06_chapter/05_lesson.md

 The `ls` command, which loosely stands for "list," lists the contents of a folder.

 It looks like there are some folders in here!
 Let's find out what's inside our `Documents` folder.
-In order to do so, we'll first navigate to the Documents folder.
+In order to do so, we'll first navigate to that folder.

 ```
 $ cd Documents